Using SLA alerting to build a 2-tier monitoring system

 For instance, say we want to match entities containing “cribl”:

-sla_policies_002.png sla_policies_003.png
+sla_policies_001.png sla_policies_002.png sla_policies_003.png

-Let’s execute the SLA tracker now:
+Running the SLA policy tracker

 sla_policies_004.png